Policies of Colorado State University

 A. Qualifying Loans

-1. Eligible Employees may receive an Emergency Hardship loan not to exceed $1,500 when the EHLF Committee determines, based on the application materials, that the loan is reasonable and necessary to meet a
+- Eligible Employees may receive an Emergency Hardship Loan of up to $1,500, based on the application materials and upon a determination by the EHLF Committee that the loan is reasonable and necessary because of a bonafide emergency.
+Examples of an Emergency include:

-1. Death in the family causing financial difficulties, such as unexpected travel to attend the funeral;
+- Death in the family causing financial hardship, such as unexpected travel to attend the funeral;

-2. Being the victim of a serious crime, especially when it deprives the employee of cash, credit or access to his or her accounts;
+- Being the victim of a serious crime that results in the loss of cash, credit, or access to accounts;

-3. Urgent medical, dental or other healthcare treatment expenses not covered by insurance;
+- Urgent medical, dental, or other healthcare treatment expenses not covered by insurance;

-4. An unforeseen, calamitous event or urgent circumstance that creates a hardship that is not caused by the employee including but not limited to ability to pay rent/mortgage.
+- An unforeseen, calamitous event or urgent circumstance that creates hardship not caused by the Eligible Employee including but not limited to difficulties in paying rent or mortgage.

-2. Examples of non-emergency needs for which loans cannot be provided:
+- Examples of non-Emergency needs for which loans cannot be provided:

 B. EHLF Committee